Ravbug/nshaderc/README.md

 # nshaderc
 A work-in-progress replacement shader compiler for bgfx.
-It is not backwards compatible with the existing bgfx shader compiler.
+It is not backwards-compatible with the existing bgfx shader compiler.

 **Goals**
 1. To take only standard GLSL as input